|Arms of St Edmund (Teddy)|

 Hall, an Oxford College

-Nominee of Arms: The coat of arms is attributed to the Founder of the Hall, (St.) Edmund Rich of Abingdon, the first Oxford-educated Archbishop of Canterbury (1210-1233).
+Nominee of Arms: The coat of arms is attributed to the Founder of the Hall, (St) Edmund Rich of Abingdon (sometimes spelled Abington), a few miles south of Oxford.
+He was the first Oxford-educated Archbishop of Canterbury (1210-1233).
 Below the college arms is found the Latin chronogram-dedication Sanctus edmundus huius aulae lux (St Edmund, light of this Hall).
 The text is rendered as sanCtVs edMVndVs hVIVs aVLae LVX.
-Adding the numerals (the capital letters) gives 1246, which is the date of the canonization of St Edmund.
+Adding the numerals (the capital letters) gives 1246, the date St Edmund was canonized.

 Institutional History.
 St Edmund is considered to have founded the eponymous hall in 1236.
-It is the only surviving medieval Aularian house, giving the name of "Aularians" to SEH members.
-It acquired the status of a college in 1957, though retaining the historical name "Hall".
-It is named after Edmund Rich, St. Edmund of Abington, Oxfordshire, the first known Oxford Master of Arts.
+It is the only surviving medieval Aularian ("Hall") house, giving the name of "Aularians" to SEH members.
+It acquired the status of a college in 1957, while retaining the historical name "Hall".
+Its nominee, St Edmund of Abingdon, is the first known Oxford Master of Arts and became the first of many Oxonians to become Archbishop of Canterbury.
 The name St Edmund Hall (Aula Sancti Edmundi) first appears in a 1317 rental agreement.

 Physical History.
 St Edmund Hall is on the north side of High Street ("the High").
 The front quadrangle – in the middle of which is a medieval well – is bordered by the porters' lodge, the Old Dining Hall (1659), the college bar and buttery (with a mid-15th-century fireplace), a chapel, and an Old (late 17th century) Library above.
 The quadrangle includes some accommodations for students and fellows.
 Modern accommodation and a dining hall are to the east of the quadrangle, and the college library is in the deconsecrated 12th-century church of St Peter-in-the-East, including a crypt that is still consecrated.
-To the north is a garden with a seated bronze figure representing Edmund as an impoverished student.
+To the north is a garden with a seated bronze figure representing Edmund as an impoverished student; most scholars in the earliest centuries were impecunious and lived in squalid conditions.
 The college also owns annexes at Norham Gardens, on Dawson Street, and on Iffley Road.

 Intellectual and Religious History.
 The college has a history of being independent of both Church and State.
 During the late 14th and early 15th centuries it was a bastion of John Wycliffe's supporters; college principal William Taylor was ultimately burned at the stake, and principal Peter Payne fled the country.
-In the late 17th century, St Edmund Hall incurred the Crown's anger for encouraging its members to remain loyal to the Scottish House of Stuart and who refused to take the oath to the German House of Hanover (i.e., they were non-jurors).
+In the late 17th century, St Edmund Hall incurred the Crown's anger for encouraging its members to remain loyal to the Scottish House of Stuart and to refuse to take the oath to the German House of Hanover (i.e., they were "non-jurors" or "not swearers").